mlc-ai/mlc-llm/docs/compilation/python.rst

 which takes in an instance of :class:`BuildArgs` (a dataclass that represents the arguments for building a model).

-For detailed instruction with code, please refer to `the python notebook
+For detailed instructions with code, please refer to `the Python notebook
 <https://github.com/mlc-ai/notebooks/blob/main/mlc-llm/tutorial_compile_llama2_with_mlc_llm.ipynb>`_
 (executable in Colab), where we walk you through compiling Llama-2 with :py:mod:`mlc_llm` in Python.